Hitting the road less traveled for unique rewards

-The ravaged, desolate building and its surroundings were so mind-boggling that she decided to tour the place while she was a university student.
+The ravaged, desolate building and its surroundings were so mind-boggling, she decided to tour the place as a university student.
 Having visited the place three times since 2015, she has filmed one of her trips and talked about her experiences on radio and at seminars.

-“I felt so many things there, sadness, happiness at finally being there and even anger at what had happened,” Shim, who is now a travel agent, told The Korea Herald.
-“The most striking thing was witnessing what our world would be like if it was destroyed by weapons of mass destruction.”
+“I felt so many things there, sadness, happiness at finally being there and even anger at what had happened,” the tour operator told The Korea Herald.
+“The most striking thing was witnessing what our world would be like if destroyed by weapons of mass destruction.”

 Shim said she was fascinated by the flourishing wildlife within the 30-kilometer radius exclusion zone, where wild horses, foxes and dogs roamed around, oblivious to the radiation left by the plant’s explosion on April 26, 1986.